 About the Institute

-The Institute on General Education and Assessment provides campus teams with opportunities to refine and advance general education programs and their assessment.
-The rapidly changing composition and circumstances of our students and faculty, compels all of us to expand our cultural understandings, organizational constructs and pedagogical approaches in order to create learning communities that meet the needs and support success for all our students.
-During the Institute, teams explore intentional, well-defined and meaningfully assessed models of general education, processes of redesign, implementation of highly effective practices, and clarification and integration of learning outcomes and their assessment.
+The Institute on General Education and Assessment celebrates its 25th year in 2015.
+The Institute continues to provide campus teams with opportunities to refine and advance general education programs and their assessment.
+The rapidly changing composition and circumstances of our students and faculty compels all of us to expand our cultural understandings, organizational constructs, digital creativity, and pedagogical approaches in order to create learning communities that meet the needs and support success for all our students.
+During the Institute, teams explore intentional, well-defined, and meaningfully assessed models of general education; processes of redesign; and the implementation of highly effective practices aligned with the Essential Learning Outcomes.
+Drawing on the past twenty-five years of campus work, this year we are introducing a new set of Principles and Guidelines for redesigning and evaluating general education programs, curricula, and pedagogy through which students can develop the 21st-century knowledge and skills necessary for work, life, and responsible citizenship.
+AAC&U also is announcing The LEAP Challenge, which has direct implications for revitalizing general education and assessment.
 Admission to the Institute is competitive and limited.
-All accredited two-year and four-year institutions are encouraged and eligible to apply.
+All regionally accredited two-year and four-year institutions are encouraged and eligible to apply.

 Who Should Attend

 The Institute on General Education and Assessment is designed for any campus, system, or group of campuses engaged in redesigning general education for students.
 Campuses can be at any stage in the process of rethinking general education approaches and issues emerging from their respective needs and circumstances.
 Campus teams should include a senior academic officer and faculty members working on general education committees or teaching general education courses.
 Team members can include student affairs professionals and also assessment and curriculum specialists with active roles in advancing student learning on campus.